Skip to main content

 Biography

-She holds a degree in Translation and Interpreting Studies from the Autonomous University of Madrid, an MA in Teaching Spanish as a Foreign Language from the Universidad Internacional Menéndez Pelayo, and a PhD from Durham University.
+Dr Polo-Pérez holds a degree in Translation and Interpreting Studies from the Autonomous University of Madrid, an MA in Teaching Spanish as a Foreign Language from the Universidad Internacional Menéndez Pelayo, and a PhD in language education from Durham University.

-Dr Polo-Pérez’s research has developed the concept of multilingual social self.
+Her research interests lie primarily in the field of language and intercultural education.
+Through her ethnographic work on “language cafés”—public events which provide an informal learning space for (foreign) language socialisation—she has developed the concept of the multilingual social self.
 It refers to a self-concept that is co-constructed through multilingual social interaction and involves an image of self as able to socialise and flow in multilingual environments through the mobilisation of complex repertoires and multilingual subjectivities (e.g., the memories, emotions, and personal attachments linked to different languages).
 It is a multilingual self that disentangles itself from the institutional roles that teachers and students often have to play in the classroom setting.

 Publications